killeraliens/quiz/README.md

-An interactive quiz on the sub genres of metal music.
+An interactive quiz on cryptid creatures.